java-graphics/glm/README.md

 Enhances:

-- support for [openvr](https://github.com/java-graphics-society/openvr) matrices, helpful to avoid all the problems regardint colum or row major order.
+- support for [openvr](https://github.com/java-graphics-society/openvr) matrices, helpful to avoid all the problems regarding colum or row major order.